Karscist/penultttimate/INSTALL.md

 We use `sbcl` as our common lisp implementation of choice, the code should be implementation independant but we haven't tested it, and `sbcl` is the default parameter for anything that takes a lisp.

 You'll also need a c compiler to build the claw generated wrappers, `clang` and `gcc` should both work but we only tested `gcc` and it's the default one in all our build scripts.
+You will also need `make` to run the build scripts in question.

 To install the lisp libraries used in this project you'll also need `quicklisp`